Noor Inayat Khan

 Erected 2012 by Noor Inayat Khan Memorial Trust.

 Location.
 51° 31.489′ N, 0° 7.86′ W. Marker is in London Borough of Camden, England, in Greater London County.
-Marker can be reached from the intersection of Gordon Square and Endsleigh Place.
+Memorial can be reached from the intersection of Gordon Square and Endsleigh Place.
 Touch for map.
 Marker is in this post office area: London Borough of Camden, England WC1H 0PD, United Kingdom.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-John Maynard Keynes (within shouting distance of this marker); Ali Mohammed Abbas (about 90 meters away, measured in a direct line); The Bloomsbury Group (about 90 meters away); Robert Travers Herford (about 90
+John Maynard Keynes (within shouting distance of this marker); Rabindranath Tagore

 More about this marker.
 The memorial is located within Gordon Square Park, in the northeast corner (closest to the intersection of Gordon Square and Endsleigh Place).